-Ground Floor: Entrance Hallway, Living Room, open plan Dining Kitchen and Shower Room with wc.
+Ground Floor: Entrance Hallway, Living Room, open plan Kitchen/Sitting Room, internal Utility Room and Shower Room with wc.

-First Floor: Hallway Landing with en-suite Cloakroom off, Bedroom 2 and Family Bathroom with wc.
+First Floor: Hallway Landing, 4 Bedrooms and Bathroom with wc.

-5.0 SERVICES (SERVICES (No tests have been applied to any of the services) Water: Mains Electricity: Electricity: Mains Gas: Mains Drainage: Mains Central Hea entral Heating: Gas fired system to radiators 6.0 OUTBUILDI OUTBUILDINGS Garage: Detached single timber garage.
+5.0 SERVICES (S (No tests have been applied to any of the services) Water: Mains Electricity: Electricity: Mains Gas: Mains Drainage: Mains Central Hea leating: Gas fired boiler to radiators 6.0 OUTBUILDIN DINGS Garage: None.
 Others: None.

-GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
+7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
 The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
-Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination.

-At the time of inspection, undertaken for Home Report purposes, the building's external fabric was seen to require a general ongoing programme of maintenance typical for a property of its age and type.

-Internally, the subjects having benefited from a general programme of modernisation and upgrading in recent years and found to have been generally well presented throughout.

-8.0 property) K (as a conditi on of any mortgage or, to pre eserve the cond dition of the

-None.

-8.1 Retention on recommended: -

-9.0 ROADS & FOOTPATHS

-Made up and d adopted.

-10.0 BUILDINGS INSURANCE 240,000 GROSS EXTERNAL 110 square Square

-(£): (Two FLOOR AREA metres metres

-Hundred and

-Forty

-Thousand

-Pounds).

-This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a re-instatement basis assuming reconstruction of the property in its existing design and materials.
-Furnishings and fittings have not been included.
-No allowance has been included for inflation during the insurance period or during re-construction and no allowance has been made for VAT, other than on professional fees.
-Further discussions with your insurers is advised.

-11.0 GENERAL REMARKS

-Alterations have been undertaken to form the subjects into their present layout.
-This has principally involved the ground floor reconfiguration to form the single storey rear extension and formation of the ground floor shower room.
-In addition, reconfiguration to the first floor has been carried out to turn the original third bedroom into an en-suite cloakroom and separate storage cupboard accessed from the hallway landing.
-The valuation assumes all appropriate local authority planning permissions, building warrants and completion certificates were obtained in respect of these works.
+Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. • rposes, the building's externa maintenance typical for a pro incoming purchaser may anti . , .
+2. 8.0 - ion of any mortgage or, to pre serve the cond dition of the None.
+8.1 Retention recommended: - 9.0 ROADS & FOOTPATHS Made up and • T I 10.0 BUILDINGS INSURANCE (£): 280,000 (Two Hundred and Eighty Thousand Pounds).
+GROSS EXTERNAL FLOOR AREA 130 square metres.
+Square metres should be insured against to the property in its existing de No allowance has been inclu ital destruction esign and mate uded for inflatio sum for which the property ar on a re-instatement basis as erials.
+Furnishings and fittings on during the insurance period other than on professional fe suming recons have not beer d or during re-o struction of n included. construction 11.0 GENERAL REMARKS The subjects have been substantially extended with the formation of a two storey side extension and single storey rear extension.
+We understand that these works were carried out circa.
+2009 and all appropriate local authority planning permissions, building warrants and completion certificates were obtained in respect of these works.
+The completing solicitor should confirm.
 Where items of maintenance or repair have been identified, the purchaser should satisfy themselves as to the costs and implications of these issues prior to making an offer to purchase.

-VALUATION On the assumption of vacant possession and that the property is unaffected by any adverse planning proposals, onerous burdens, title restrictions or servitude rights.
-It is assumed that all necessary Local Authority consents, which may have been required, have been sought and obtained.
-No investigation of any contamination on, under or within the property has been made as we consider such matters to be outwith the scope of this report.
-All property built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
-It is impossible to identify without a test.
-It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask for a specialist to undertake appropriate tests.

-Market Value in present condition (£):

-12.2 Market Value completion (works (£): · • · · · - 12.3 Suitable security for normal mortgage purposes?
-Yes 12.4 Date of Valuation: 17/02/2025 Signature: Electronically Signed: 27920 00-44116a66-2104 Surveyor: Ross Carpen ter Bsc (Hons) MRICS Date : 17/02/2025 Paisley - Allied Surveyors Scotland Ltd Office: 43 Gauze Street Paisley PA1 1EX Tel: 0141 889 4105 Fax: email: paisley@alliedsurv veyorsscotl and.com
+12.0 12.1 Market Value in present condition (£): 270,000 (Two Hundred and Seventy Thousand Pou ınds).
+12.2 Market Value on completion of essential works (£): - 12.3 Suitable security for normal mortgage purposes?
+Yes 12.4 Date of Valuation: 11/06/2025

+Signature: gnature: Electronically Signed: 289767-44116a66-2104 Surveyor: Ross Carpen ter Bsc (Hons) MRICS Date: 12/06/2025 Paisley - Allied Surveyors Scotland Ltd Office: 43 Gauze Street Paisley PA1 1EX Tel: 0141 889 4105 Fax: email: paisley@alliedsurv eyorsscotland d.com